-We capture emergency department (ED) visits for members ages 13 years and older with a principal diagnosis of substance use disorder (SUD), who had a follow-up visit for SUD.
+We capture emergency department (ED) visits for members ages 6 and older with a diagnosis of mental illness, who received a follow-up visit for mental illness.
 Two percentages are measured and reported:

-- ED visits for which the member received follow-up within 30 days (31 total days) - ED visits for which the member received follow-up within 7 days (8 total days)
+- ED visits for which the member received follow-up within 30 days of the ED visit (31 total days) - ED visits for which the member received follow-up within 7 days of the ED visit (8 total days)

-FUA is a Healthcare Effectiveness Data and Information Set (HEDIS[®]) measure.
+FUM is a Healthcare Effectiveness Data and Information Set (HEDIS®) measure.
 See the National Committee for Quality Assurance (NCQA) website for more details.